 Interestingly, Henry VIII's official declaration of the Church of England was, while of course related to divorce, a final move in a several-century game of poaching control of national churches from one another by popes and kings.
 Strictly speaking, since the old Roman church withered to nothing in the Dark Ages and the pope at Rome only started recentralizing after the institution general was healthy again, the pope poached first.
 Medieval kings of England had control over things like appointing bishops, and never quite felt they'd lost the right.

 - Bishop Lilliman from V for Vendetta.
-While people generally associate pedophilia with the Catholic priests, here an Anglican Bishop is shown to be Not So Different.
+While people generally associate pedophilia with the Catholic priests, here an Anglican Bishop is shown to be similar.
 Every Sunday, he hires an underage girl, has her brought to the cathedral, and does... things.
 Pat Mills, cited this scene with special relish.
 Noting how unfair it was that the Anglican Church rarely gets the satire it deserves despite being, in his opinion, just as hypocritical as the other churches.
 According to him, Moore's satire of Bishop Lilliman is quite accurate and apposite to Anglican tradition.

 - Robin Williams on his own Episcopal faith: